Anthony Bowens Bio

 AEW Highlights

-In AEW, Bowens is a one-time AEW World Tag Team Champion with Max Caster as The Acclaimed and a one-time AEW World Trios Champion with Max Caster and Billy Gunn.
-Those title runs included high-profile defenses, television prominence, and a record trios reign that concluded with a unification match in April 2024.
+Bowens is a one-time AEW World Tag Team Champion and a one-time AEW World Trios Champion as part of The Acclaimed.
+His trios reign with Max Caster and Billy Gunn lasted a record 238 days, the longest in the title’s history.

 Anthony Bowens Family